 A cheaper path that still works

-At Hello My Teeth, our Day-Time plan starts at $849 (currently $599 with code SMILE250), and even our premium Day-Time plan caps well under what an Invisalign Express case costs in Manhattan.
-You can split any plan into monthly payments from $54/month through Affirm.
+At Hello My Teeth, our plans are priced well below many in-office Invisalign options.
+Review the current plan inclusions and available payment choices before comparing your total cost.
 The trade-off is real and worth being honest about: there's no in-person dentist evaluating you in a chair every six weeks.
 You're working remotely with our licensed dentists and orthodontists who review your scans, design your treatment plan, and monitor progress digitally.

 That model works beautifully for some cases and isn't right for others.
 Our 2-minute candidacy assessment sorts that out honestly — including telling you when you should see an in-person orthodontist instead.
 Cases where in-office treatment (Invisalign or otherwise) is genuinely the better call: